DevExpress-Examples/asp-net-web-forms-grid-lookup-change-the-displayed-text-when-all-rows-are-selected/Readme.md

 To implement this scenario, follow the steps below:

-1. Handle the [ASPxGridLookup.ValueChanged](http://documentation.devexpress.com/#AspNet/DevExpressWebASPxEditorsASPxEdit_ValueChangedtopic) event to pass a flag to the client side.
+1. Handle the [ASPxGridLookup.ValueChanged](http://documentation.devexpress.com/#AspNet/DevExpressWebASPxEditorsASPxEdit_ValueChangedtopic) event to pass a flag to the client.
 The flag indicates whether all rows are selected.

     ```js
     protected void gridLookup_ValueChanged(object sender, EventArgs e)